 DR: Yes, the canon.
 How do you work with–

-BM: Well, I hope like a lot of people we prefer, you know, the way we prefer men is dead, you know?
+BM: Well, I hope like a lot of people, the way we prefer men is dead, you know?
 My favourite kind of man is a dead man.
 It’s a question for us a little bit, and we wonder if it’s a failing, so it’s something we keep in mind for our future work.
-We try to pick these canon writers because that’s the opportunity, you’re taking on a figure of the establishment in a way and trying to create a democratic relationship with it, with the thinking involved and with the writing involved, by telling the stories anew and afresh and in a different way.
+We try to pick these canon writers because that’s the opportunity – you’re taking on a figure of the establishment in a way and trying to create a democratic relationship with it, with the thinking involved and with the writing involved, by telling the stories anew and afresh and in a different way.
 So I think it’s just trying to democratise authority, in a way.
 [Laughter.]
-So that said, at the same time though, it’s not safeguarded from the criticism of: ‘Yeah well there’s another way that you could do that, just turn your back on it in its entirety!’, and I agree with that as well.
+So that’s it.
+At the same time though, it’s not safeguarded from the criticism of: ‘Yeah well there’s another way that you could do that, just turn your back on it in its entirety!’, and I agree with that as well.

 BM: You’ve been covering your arse a lot, Ben!
 In this conversation you keep saying: ‘I’m not against that, I’m not saying that.’

-BK: But that idea about democratising.
-Just as you were saying that, that reminds me of what is often said behind some the most deadly and kind of horrific dead–ends in theatre, you know: ‘I just want to open up access to a new generation because–’, and I know that’s not what you meant, but I wonder if sometimes we’ve been able to, certainly I’m thinking with the Chekhov piece this is true, with Hamnet in regards to Shakespeare is true, I think with the Freud piece it’s true as well, that if you do take on something which is – Freud is a good example because Freud for the Viennese is Shakespeare, you know – if you do take on something that has such large cultural capital then you can undermine it.
+BK: But that idea about democratising, just as you were saying that, that reminds me of what is often said behind some the most deadly and kind of horrific dead–ends in theatre, you know: ‘I just want to open up access to this to a new generation because–’ And I know that’s not what you meant, but I wonder if sometimes we’ve been able to, certainly I’m thinking with the Chekhov piece this is true, with Hamnet in regards to Shakespeare is true, I think with the Freud piece it’s true as well, (Freud is a good example because Freud for the Viennese is Shakespeare, you know) – if you do take on something that has such large cultural capital then you can undermine it.
 I don’t think we make fun of Chekhov in the piece but we definitely do make fun of the kind of way of interpreting Chekhov, and we definitely give someone an excuse to go: ‘Yeah, Chekhov’s shit!’